 I felt good after I did what I did and what I said.
 And so did my wife.
 We had a great conversation on the way home, both feeling empathy for the agitated waiter.

 There were two people sitting at the table in front of us when we started our meal: a man and a woman.
 The man had a baseball hat on.
-Whenever we see men with hats on, we want to say something.
+Whenever we see men with hats on eating a meal, we want to say something.
 It’s rude, and shows they were not brought up correctly; it’s disrespect for the people around you.
 My wife was going to say something on the way out.
 “But, the restaurant can’t really tell them to take their hats off,” I said.
 “Or could they?
 Or could we?”
 Hmm, that might just be what bossy means after all?

+I think we’re all bossy sometimes.
+Heck, I’m a boss in my company.
 What do you think?
 Drop us a line at here, or call 847-358-4848.
 We’d love to hear from you.
 Thanks for reading our post.